-Geoenvironmental Engineering is an applied science concerned with the protection of the subsurface from human activities.
+Geoenvironmental Engineering is an applied science concerned with the protection of soil and aquifers from human activities.
 It can be divided into 2 main branches: waste containment and treatment of pollution sites.
-The former is usually a preventative activity, whereas the latter is corrective, i. e. it occurs after pollution has taken place.
-Geoenvironmental Engineering draws on fundamental science, especially the chemistry of low-permeability material such as clay, fluid flow in soil and contaminant migration in soil.
-The goal of CIVL5351 is to introduce you to the science behind Geoenvironmental Engineering and develop your skills at designing waste containment systems.
+The former is usually a preventative activity, whereas the latter is corrective, i.e., it occurs after pollution has taken place.
+Geoenvironmental Engineering draws on fundamental science, especially fluid flow and contaminant migration in soil and the physics and chemistry of low-permeability material such as clay.
+The goal of CIVL5351 is to introduce you to the science behind Geoenvironmental Engineering and develop your skills at designing barrier systems for groundwater protection.
 Learning Outcomes: 1.
-Analyse flow regime in soil using Darcy equation; 2.
+Analyse flow regime in saturated and unsaturated soils using Darcy¿s Law; 2.
 Analyse contaminant migration in soil using coupled flow and reactive diffusion-advection equations; 3.
-Design a single or double composite landfill liner satisfying groundwater quality requirements; 4.
-Predict the potential for methane production in a landfill and assess the feasibility of waste-to-energy conversion; 5.
-Conduct research on a geoenvironmental topic as part for group.
-Syllabus Summary: introduction to geoenvironmental engineering; integrated waste management and life cycle assessment; soil composition and mineralogy; types and characteristics of contaminants; theory of water seepage in soil and hydraulic conductivity; theory of reactive contaminant transport in soil including molecular diffusion, mechanical dispersion and advective flow; analytical and numerical solutions of reactive diffusion advection equation; design of landfills; geosynthetics and geomembranes; defects and leakage rates; methane generation in landfills and landfill gas management.
+Describe the main processes of clay-water interactions and their influence on behaviour of barrier systems; 4.
+Design a contaminant barrier system satisfying groundwater quality requirements; 5.
+Assess the feasibility of waste-to-energy conversion; 6.
+Conduct research on a geoenvironmental topic; 7.
+Build simulation models and appraise quality of their predictions.
+Syllabus Summary: introduction to geoenvironmental engineering; integrated waste management and life cycle assessment; soil composition and mineralogy; types and characteristics of contaminants; theory of water seepage in saturated and unsaturated soils; theory of reactive contaminant transport in soil including molecular diffusion, mechanical dispersion and advective flow; analytical and numerical solutions of reactive diffusion advection equation; design of barrier systems; geosynthetics and geomembranes; defects and leakage rates; methane generation in landfills and waste-to-energy potential.

 Lectures, Tutorials, Laboratories